danielsuzumura/webproject/README.md

 * The tests made by the group was described in the folder called "tests"

 ## Comments
-* To access the administrator page inside the application, simply click in "Login" and type "admin@admin" and "admin" in the username and password respective fields.
+* To access the administrator page inside the application, simply click in "Login" and type "admin@admin" and "admin" in the username and password respective fields.<br>
+Then, click on the button called "ADMIN" that would appear on the topper bar.

 ## Build Setup